SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 - On load of the example, the elements should initialise the 'starfield formation', placing the elements randomly at x, y, z positions.
 - Adjust the input data structure of the example to include an: image URL, description, title & external URL.
 - Use mock images in place of the periodic table elements (the images can be of any anything you choose e.g. placeholder kitty images).
-- Add main button which shows when the page loads, with the text "Connect".
+- Add a button which shows when the page loads, with the text "Connect".
 - When clicking "Connect", the formation should animate from "Startfield" to "Sphere".

 ## Part 2 - Library integration and unit tests: